Background pattern

 St. John's Wort (Hypericum perforatum)

-herbal medication used to treat depression
+herbal medicine used for depression

 Elbasvir/grazoprevir